logos000/MCQ_via_LLM_Dataset/README.md

    ```bash
    git clone https://github.com/logos000/MCQ_via_LLM_Dataset.git
    ```
 2. **Explore the Dataset**: The dataset files are organized into different folders based on the five critical tasks.
-Review the README files within each folder for detailed descriptions and usage guidelines.
+Review the README files for detailed descriptions and usage guidelines.

 ## Contact